atrocore/docs-old/_writing-standards.md

 - Use speaking file names, eg filter-apply-and-reset-buttons.jpg, NOT filter4.jpg.
 - Use only small latters in file names, eg filder.jpg, NOT Filter.jpg.
 - Do not use spaces, exchange spaces with "-" to separate works, eg reset-button.jpg.
 - Usually do not use underscore "\_" in the file names.
-Use it only in excentional cases to explicitely emphasize something in the file name, eg reset-button_2022.jpg.
+Use it only in excentional cases to explicitly emphasize something in the file name, eg reset-button_2022.jpg.

 ## General recommendations